WiX-Toolset-Pills-15mg/Rollback-Custom-Action/doc/article/README.md

 ## Description

 Sometimes, when we install a product, the environment does not meet all the necessary criteria and some step from the installation process crushes.
-What happens with the changes made by the previous steps that completed successfully?
+What happens with the changes made by the previous steps that already completed successfully?
 How can the installer undo those changes?

 Fore each custom action that does a change in the system we must provide an additional custom action that reverts that change.
 We call this a rollback custom action.